Jadebook-Journal/jadebook-oss/README.md

 However, there are still some things to understand:

 - We do not encrypt the journal entries.
-The main reason to allow full-text search to work.
+(Unencrypted data allows full-text search to work)
-- We do not handle rate-limiting
+- We do not handle rate-limiting (Although Vercel Firewall should mitigate this)
-- We are not responsible for anything that happens (since the whole point of this is that you handle everything)

 ## Other Features